JetBrains/intellij-sdk-docs/reference_guide/api_changes_list.md

 <!--
 > **NOTE** Starting with the 2020.1 release, IntelliJ Platform-based IDEs will use compatibility check information provided by the [JetBrains Plugins Repository](https://plugins.jetbrains.com) to highlight possible compatibility issues to users directly in the IDE's "Plugins" manager.
-> Therefore, it is essential to keep your plugins up to date about the existing and upcoming API changes.
+> Therefore, it is essential to keep your plugins up to date with the existing and upcoming API changes.
 -->

 ## Verifying Compatibility